-Best gifts for PS4 owners

-Best Gifts For PlayStation 4 Owners Android Central 2019
+Best Gifts For PlayStation 4 Owners in 2022

 If you're shopping for someone who is a huge PlayStation 4 fan and you're not entirely sure what that means, know that you are not alone.
 Shopping for a gamer isn't always the easiest thing in the world.
 It's doubly hard if they're the type to go out and buy the latest game the first day it's available.
 If your PlayStation 4 fan has switched to shopping digital, you may not even be able to see what games they have without tipping them off.
 So what do you do for gifts?

-- Custom comfort: ASTRO Gaming C40 TR Controller
+ASTRO Gaming C40 TR Controller

-- A gift that keeps on giving: PlayStation Plus: 12 Month Membership - Digital Code

-This controller is expensive, there is no denying that, but the Astro c40 TR is pretty amazing too.
+This controller is expensive, there is no denying that, but the Astro C40 TR is pretty amazing too.
 With the number of customizable parts on this controller, the c40 TR can be just about anything you want it to be.
 This flexibility is a massive boon considering how much personal preference comes into play on controller layouts.
-PlayStation opted for a symmetrical design on the DualShock for aesthetics, but most find asymmetrical to be more ergonomic.
-The c40 TR lets the player choose.
+PlayStation opted for a symmetrical design on the DualShock, but most find asymmetrical to be more ergonomic.
+The C40 TR lets the player choose.

-A gift that keeps on giving: PlayStation Plus: 12 Month Membership - Digital Code
+PlayStation Plus: 12 Month Membership - Digital Code

 One of the best parts of playing PlayStation games is being able to play with friends online.
 For many PS4 games, that means having a PlayStation Plus subscription.
 This service not only gets your PS4 owner access to playing with friends online but also exclusive sales and discounts.
 As well as giving them two free games every month as part of the subscription, the price of which usually amounts to more than what you paid for the whole year's subscription.

-Communication is key: Astro A10's for PlayStation 4
+Astro A10's for PlayStation 4

 Astro's entry-level wired headset is one of its most compelling options, especially when you weigh the quality you get for the price.
 Made from "damage resistant polycarbonate," the A10's can take a beating that would sideline most headsets.
 You may not be getting much in the way of fancy features, but you do get a reliable, well-made, and great-sounding headset with in-line volume control and omnidirectional mic featuring flip-up muting.

-Make room for more: Seagate Game Drive for PS4 - 2TB External Hard Drive
+Seagate Game Drive for PS4 - 2TB External Hard Drive

 No matter which PlayStation system the gamer in your life has, one thing can be guaranteed.
 Sooner or later, their hard drive will run out of space.
 Seagate's slim-line, compact design that can fit just about anywhere on your entertainment center.
 Not only that, but it's officially licensed by PlayStation and has a perfect design that will fit right in with the console.
 This edition comes with 2TB, but non-licensed versions are also available in 4TB.

-The next stop in reality: PlayStation VR - Astro Bot and Moss Bundle
+PlayStation VR - Astro Bot and Moss Bundle

 Lots of people who play games enjoy feeling immersed in story and graphics, and PlayStation VR is Sony's effort to take that feeling a step further.
 It's a VR headset that lets people enjoy looking around from inside the game and offers a whole new set of games exclusive to the experience.
 This headset works with Sony's PlayStation Move controllers, which allows you to reach out with your hands and interact with the VR worlds seen in the headset.

+For just a little bit of extra control without going all-in on an expensive professional controller, pick up a DualShock 4 Back Button.
+This attachment will add two extra customizable buttons for mapping and works with a standard DualShock 4.
+This is great for a gamer who wants just a little bit extra for not much extra; it is a fraction of what most pro controllers cost.

-An ace in the hole: $50 PlayStation Store Gift Card - Digital Code
+$50 PlayStation Store Gift Card - Digital Code

 When in doubt, a gift card is always something a gamer will enjoy.
 Especially with the option of digital games becoming so popular, it's challenging to know which titles somebody already owns.
-With a PlayStation Store gift card, they can buy a new game, DLC or some in-game items they've been eyeing which you might not know about.
+With a PlayStation Store gift card, they can buy a new game, DLC, or some in-game items they've been eyeing which you might not know about.
 They could even hold onto the gift in their PlayStation wallet until a sale to get several games at once!

 Give with confidence